masefa11/swe3313Project/Technology-Description.md

 Shown below is a layout of all the languages and IDEs we will implement into our project!

 ## Languages
- • Java
+ ***Java***

 Throughout the project, we will be using Java.
-We chose this language because our team has spent years navigating these works and is most comfortable with these languages.
+We chose this language because our team has spent years navigating these works and is most comfortable with this language to program our project with.

 ## Frameworks
- • JavaFX
+ ***JavaFX***

-Javafx implemented as a collection of libraries and other parts that work together to produce graphical user interfaces (GUIs), can be used to build high client-side applications.
-It is also open source so this will allow our team to work seamlessly with no issues.
+JavaFX implemented a collection of libraries and other parts that work together to produce graphical user interfaces (GUIs), which can be used to build high client-side applications.
+It is also open source so this will allow our team to collaborate seamlessly with no issues.

 ## Storage System
- • SQL
+ ***SQL***

 We have chosen to implement SQL as our primary database storage system.
 SQL, being a widely recognized and accepted language for database management, aligns with the expertise and familiarity of our team members.

 ## Planning
- • YouTrack
+ ***YouTrack***

 We have been tasked with utilizing YouTrack to generate Gantt charts and project plans to effectively manage our team's progress throughout the entirety of this endeavor.
 YouTrack provides a diverse set of features that hold substantial potential for enhancing the operational efficiency of software development teams and other workflows centered around project management.

- • GitHub
+ ***GitHub***

 A popular platform for version control and collaboration offers numerous advantages for individuals and teams working on software development projects.
 We will be using it to create our outline which includes: Team members' resumes, Project plans, assignments, and Technology Description.